vippsas/vipps-report-api/vipps-report-api.md

 **Please note:** The information fetched from the Report API is asynchronous and trailing behind the other APIs.
-Usually it is behind by a second or so, but if we have operational problems it could be behind hours.
-You should therefore always use other Vipps APIs as the source of truth to figure out the status of an operation.
+Usually it is behind by a second or so, but if we have operational problems it could worst case be behind by several hours.
+Therefore, you should always use other Vipps APIs as the source of truth for the status of an operation.

 ## Authenticating to the Report API